 According to RBB, it is believed that a forklift truck used to transport concrete blocks was involved in the incident.
 Moreira was reported to have suffered multiple injuries.

-A Formula E spokesperson confirmed on Wednesday evening that Moreira, who had been employed by Formula E Operations, had died.
+A Formula E spokesperson confirmed on Wednesday evening that Moreira, who had been employed by the Portuguese-owned and ran RS track build contractors, had died.

 At the time of writing, no statement has been released by Berlin police on the incident.